WHAT IS A KETOGENIC DIET? KETOSIS DIET EXPLAINED

 Energy levels on a ketogenic diet are often a concern.
 During the initial adaptation phase of a ketogenic diet, you may feel fatigued and your workouts may feel like a drag.
 This is normal for most people.
 And the tiredness is only short-lived, while your body adapts to running on ketones for energy, instead of glucose.
 Most people find their energy levels are much more consistent while on a ketogenic diet, but this varies from person to person.

 Eating out is easy.
 Almost every place you eat has the option of salads, a source of protein and a source of healthy fats.
+This might be as simple as removing the dinner roll that comes with your meal or skipping the roasted potatoes with your steak.
 Choose the right option and you’ll have no issues.

 If you have issues digesting fats or have significant stomach discomfort when embarking upon a keto diet, it is best to consult with a doctor.
 Always ensure you aren’t doing yourself any harm.